Privacy-Preserving Proof of Human Authorship via Zero-Knowledge Process Attestation: Security Analysis

 \subsection{Soundness}

-\begin{theorem}[Soundness] ZK-PoP is computationally sound: no PPT adversary can produce a valid proof for a process inconsistent with human authorship (i.e., with behavioral features outside the population range, invalid SWF chains, or inconsistent content binding) except with probability $\negl(\lambda)$. \end{theorem}
+\begin{theorem}[Soundness] Under the $q$-power knowledge of exponent ($q$-PKE) assumption in the algebraic group model (AGM), ZK-PoP is computationally sound: no PPT adversary can produce a valid proof for a process inconsistent with human authorship (i.e., with behavioral features outside the population range, invalid SWF chains, or inconsistent content binding) except with probability $\negl(\lambda)$. \end{theorem}

 \begin{proof} We reduce to the soundness of Groth16 and the collision resistance of SHA-256 and Poseidon.